LucaCagnini/LB2_project_Group_3/Data_Collection/README.md

 ## 2. API approach

-Two Python scripts were created:
+Two Python scripts were created for our customised search:

 [get_dataset_neg.ipynb](./get_dataset_neg.ipynb)
  → for the positive set